azimuth-cloud/azimuth-config/docs/CAPI-mgmt/01-prerequisites.md

 ### OpenStack project quotas

-For a standard high-availability (HA) deployment with a seed node, 3 control plane nodes and 3 worker nodes, the recommended capacity of available resources in your project should be sufficient for:
+For a production-ready, highly-available (HA) deployment with a seed node, 3 control plane nodes and 3 worker nodes, the recommended capacity of available resources in your project should be sufficient for: